websolutions/standards/README.md

 #### [Tabs](https://github.com/websolutions/tabs)
 Content tabs that toggle content when clicked.
 #### [EqualHeights](https://github.com/websolutions/equal-heights)
-JS solution to float drops.
-Potential alternative with using .block-grid ([see above](#-block-grid)), but that has it's own flaws.
+JS solution to float drops when not using flexbox.
 #### [AppendAround](https://github.com/websolutions/append-around)
 JS solution for moving HTML nodes to elsewhere in the DOM at breakpoints.
 Potential alternative with using CSS flexbox when that has wider support.
 #### [Media Blocks](https://jsfiddle.net/jnky3yc1/)